yzyii/luashitacast/New-User.md

     },
 ```

+## Example Gear

+The luas have been filled out with BiS gear for CoP era.
+(This is a Work In Progress.)

+The restrictions and assumptions made while doing so are as follows:

+- For the purposes of HP and MP considerations, We assume the player is a Hume with 8/8 HP merits.
+- No Divine Might earrings.
+- CoP ring is assumed to be Sattva unless Rajas is required for Store TP requirements.
+Some jobs may still use Sattva even if a Store TP build exists.
+- Apoc Nigh earring is be assumed to be Magnetic except for Ethereal on DRG.
+- No Relic Weapons, Defending Ring, Ancient Adamantoise Egg, Ridill
+- No HQ+1 Resistance Earrings / Rings
+- Some NQ items instead of HQ e.g. Dalmatica.
+- No RSE items.

 ## Priority

 Some items pre-filled out for you contain Syntax regarding "Priority".
 This dictates the equip order of items where items with a higher priority are equipped first.
 By default, all items have a priority of 0.